An easy and fun project! Learn how to make glitter wine glasses easily with mod podge and glitter. So many personalized wine glasses you could make!

 Pull up the transfer paper on one half, cut the paper underneath, and attach the decal.

-Then take off blue tape and rest of paper backing off to apply rest of decal.
+Then take off the blue tape and the rest of paper backing off to apply the rest of the decal.
 I cut the edges of the transfer paper when I’m applying to rounded surfaces so it will lay down smoother.

 Pull off the transfer paper and you’re all done!